-Because this is a nama-nama (unpasteurized sake), this sake is only available for in store pick up (zip codes within 20 miles of our store).
+Because this is a nama-nama (unpasteurized sake), this sake is only available for in store pick up.

 Nominated for a James Beard Award in its first year and second year, Den Sake Brewery is just around the corner from us in Oakland, and we are proud to carry our hometown sake.

 Completely unpasteurized, Brewmaster Yoshihiro Sako says this batch has a, "pleasant aroma of orange blossom, celery, plum, cantaloupe melon, with a whiff of mushroom umami."

 Sako's attention to detail and skilled use of koji and yeast yields sakes that can be enjoyed cup after cup, balancing fresh fruitiness, acidity, and umami – all with a clean crisp ending.